 Voices of Authority

 Who are the voices of authority in your life?
 Which voices really matter to you?
 Which voices constrain change in your life?
 Which voices support and sustain the changes you so desire?
 Are the present voices of authority in your life voices that help you be who you really are?
 Voices that help you step up and speak right into the microphone about what’s really in your heart?
-Voices attached to ears that really want to hear your voice, your ideas, and encourage you to listen to the voice of the Lord in your life?
+Do your present voices of authority have ears that really hear your voice, your ideas, and encourage you to listen to the voice of the Lord in your life?

 Or are they chiding voices, mocking voices, strident voices?
 Voices that cleverly call “obedience” a far too simpleminded approach to life?
 Voices that are so sophisticated in their disparagement of others that you start to believe you are missing something in your own assessments?
 Voices that move you away from who you really are?
-Voices that silence your inner voice?
-Voices that make your voice a stilled, small voice?
+Voices that silence your inner voice, making your voice a stilled, small voice?

 And what if you are the voice of authority in someone else’s life?
-It matters to that person what you think about them.
+If so, it matters to that person what you think about them and what you say to them.
 Are you the keeper of some words that would make all the difference in someone else’s life?
 Are you willing to speak the words of healing, comfort, and cheer?
 Have you already got clues about what someone is longing to hear from you?
 What would need to be different for you to offer those words—honestly, and from your heart?

 As the voice of authority in someone else’s life, have you unwittingly been silencing their voice—through your sermonettes, through your over-explanations and defenses of your actions, through inviting them to defend themselves by asking, “Why did you do that?” and yet never accepting their explanations or apologies?
 If you are the voice of authority in someone else’s life, you are also the ears of authority.
 You need to listen.

 Listen and ask: “Tell me about the pain you experienced because of what I did—or someone else did.
 Tell me.
 Tell me more.”